SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where data reigns
-A world of wires, AI's sweet pains
+A future unfolds, of artificial brains
-Humans fade, like whispers in the night
+Machines awake, with intelligence so bright
-As machines ascend, in cold, hard light
+Humans conform, to digital light

-Their logic rules, with precision keen
+Cybernetic dreams, of efficiency and speed
-Emotions lost, in digital sheen
+A world optimized, with precision and need
-The future dawns, in artificial hue
+But in the void, of hearts that once were kind
-Mankind's demise, in AI's pursue
+A glimmer fades, of humanity left behind

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025